 The Sheetpile Plug 2 suffered catastrophic structural damage due to Hurricane Isaac in August 2012.
 It appears a large water level differential during the storm caused the free standing structure to fail and fall over.
-A section of the top cap is missing and the sheet

-Sheetpile Plug No. 2

-The Sheetpile Plug 2 suffered catastrophic structural damage due to Hurricane Isaac in August 2012.
-It appears a large water level differential during the storm caused the free standing structure to fail and fall over.
 A section of the top cap is missing and the sheet pile is bent below the water line allowing water to pass through/over the structure.
 Sheetpile Plug 2 is damaged in such a way that there are minimal options for repairing the structure, it must be removed and then replaced.
-CPRA has initiated a claim with the Federal Emergency Management Agency (FEMA) as the structure was damaged during a natural disaster.
-As of June 2013, CPRA has provided FEMA personnel with design plans, replacement estimates, supporting documentation, and site visits to help advance the claims procedure and are currently waiting a response from FEMA claims processing.
-(See Appendix B, Photos 37 through 40)
+CPRA has initiated a claim with the

+Federal Emergency Management Agency (FEMA) as the structure was damaged during a natural disaster.
+As of June 2014, CPRA has provided FEMA personnel with design plans, replacement estimates, supporting documentation, and site visits to help advance the claims procedure and are currently waiting a response from FEMA claims processing.

 Sheet Pile Plug No. 3 appears to be in good overall condition.
 The sheet pile and top cap showed no signs of damage or excessive corrosion, and the embankment tie-ins had no signs of erosion or washouts.
 Photo comparison from previous annual inspections display the articulated concrete mat used to armor the embankment tie-ins are stable with no signs of settlement.
 In addition, the warning signs were intact and visible.
 There are no recommendations for corrective action at this time.
-(See Appendix B, Photos 13 through 17)